All Episodes

 Back to the audio soundbites.

-Rush Limbaugh, talent on lawn from a god, hosting the radio program everybody else wishes they hosted.
+Rush Limbaugh talent on lawn from God, hosting the radio program everybody else wishes they hosted.

 Telephone number 800-282-2882, the email address.

-If you're going to grant felons the right to vote, how far behind can it be the Democrats will suggest letting terrorists vote?
+If you're going to grant felons the right to vote, how far behind can it be the Democrats will suggest letting terrorists vote, particularly those who've been abused in our prisons and our torture ships that are plowing the great seas of the oceans and of the world?

 The terrorist vote.